Menu

 As a commercial illustrator and letterer for over 30 years, it greatly influences her quilt work.
 Sandra is also a polymer clay artist, and teaches classes and sells polymer clay buttons and jewelry.
 She also enjoys making wearable art, playing pickleball, and traveling.

-Sandra will be teaching a class on the "Material Matrix" technique on September 27 and 28, 2025 (event details to be posted soon).
+Sandra will be teaching a class on the "Material Matrix" technique on September 27 and 28, 2025.
+Click here for details.

 Check out her website at sandrabruce.com